konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 [TestSubjects] by combining the image list from the **control** [TestSubject] with the new pullspec found in the result with the name described in the [TestSubjectConstructor].
 The platform team benefits from integration-service's [two-phase architecture].
-They build reports on the history of [TestSubjects] to understand when some new deb package has broken their suite of images.
+They build reports on the history of [TestSubjects] to understand when some new debian package has broken their suite of images.

 **Using integration-service in AppStudio** From the user's point of view, AppStudio should work like it does today.
 Our tier template needs to be modified to put a [TestSubjectConstructor] in place